dohomi/react-hook-form-mui/README.md

 You will find examples and use cases.

 ### Build
-This project uses `tsdx` for bundling.
+This project uses `microbundle` for bundling.
+It uses React.lazy under the hood to lazy load the components.

 ### License
 [MIT](./LICENSE)